WebAssembly/spec/document/execution/instructions.rst

 Host Functions
 ..............

-Invoking a :ref:`host function <syntax-hostfunc>` has non-deterministic behaviour.
+Invoking a :ref:`host function <syntax-hostfunc>` has non-deterministic behavior.
 It may either terminate with a :ref:`trap <trap>` or return regularly.
 However, the latter case, it is assumed that it consumes and produces the right number and types of WebAssembly :ref:`values <syntax-val>` on the stack, according to its type.